-We help students make contact with potential employers and assist them in evaluating job offers.

-- A variety of support services are offered to all students and graduates wishing to gain extensive, up-to-date information about the job market. - Specific job vacancies submitted to AGBS, can be found throughout the year in the various career platforms available to students and alumni.
+- We help students contact potential employers and assist them in evaluating job offers. - A variety of support services are offered to all students and graduates wishing to gain extensive, up-to-date information about the job market. - Specific job vacancies submitted to AGBS, can be found throughout the year in the various career platforms available to students and alumni.

-6.4 Internships
+5.4 For-Credit Internships

-The dedicated team of the AGBS Career & Alumni Office offers a variety of resources and internship opportunities to assist students in their search.
+The dedicated team of the AGBS Career & Alumni Office offers a variety of resources and opportunities to assist students in their search for locating a credited internship.

 - Placement in an internship is not guaranteed.
-Each company runs its own assessment process before making an offer to a student. - If you source an independent (through your personal contacts) internship, students should inform the Career & Alumni Office within the given deadlines.
-They will also need to submit to their Academic Director a detailed description of the internship and the contact details of the internship provider in order to ensure that it meets specific quality standards. - Once students have accepted an internship offer, the Internship Agreement will be signed.
-This is an agreement which describes in detail the obligations of each party (the student, the company and the school) in this collaboration. - Students who pursue a for-credit internship have priority over those pursuing an over-credit internship when applying for openings offered by the Career & Alumni Office.
+Each company runs its own assessment process before making an offer to a student. - If you source an independent (through your personal contacts) internship, students should inform via an email the Career & Alumni Office within the given deadlines.
+They will also need to submit to their Academic Director a detailed description of the internship and the contact details of the internship provider in order to ensure that it meets specific quality standards. - Students who pursue a for-credit internship have priority over those pursuing an over-credit internship when applying for openings offered by the Career & Alumni Office. - International students have special requirements to consider in order to receive authorization to pursue a for-credit internship during their postgraduate studies in Greece.
+They should contact the ACG International Student Services team (ALBA-ISS@acg.edu) immediately after starting their Alba studies so as to learn the exact procedure they should follow for being eligible and thus having a good chance of getting an internship.